sy2002/QNICE-FPGA/vhdl/vga/README.md

 design.
 The `vga_sprite` block works by completely rendering an entire horizontal scanline, and then storing it in memory until it is to be displayed.

-This block operates on a strict pixel budget as follows:
+This block operates on a strict pixel budget as follows, where the pixel numbers indicate the horizontal number of the currently displayed pixel.
 * Pixels 0 to 639 : Read from a previously rendered scanline.
 * Pixels 640 to 659 : Clear the next scanline (32 pixels at a time).
 * Pixels 660 to 671 : Idle
 * Pixels 672 to 799 : Render next scanline (one sprite at a time).

-The scanline is stored as a RAM containing the entire 16-bit color information about each of the 640 pixels.
+The scanline is stored as a RAM containing the 15-bit RGB color information for each of the 640 pixels.
 However, the scanline is accessed 32 pixels at a time; this is determined by the maximum width of a sprite.

 ### Rendering
 The rendering process works in a pipelined fashion, where a new sprite is being processed on every clock cycle.
 The processing is broken down into a number of separate stages:
-1. First read the configruation and palette (this gives the bitmap pointer and the sprite coordinates).
+1. First read the configuration and palette (this gives the bitmap pointer and the sprite coordinates).
 2. Use the sprite y-coordinate to read the corresponding row of 32 pixels from the bitmap memory.
-Then use the palette to translate all color indeces to real 16-bit color.
+Then use the palette to translate all color indices to 15-bit RGB color.
 3. Store the row of 32 pixels into the scanline memory.

 ### Scanline memory